alexyorke/alexyorke.github.io/_drafts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 ## Mechanics (short version)

-Reader isn’t a “container monad.”
-It’s basically a function waiting for context: `Reader<TEnv, T>` ≈ `Func<TEnv, T>`.
+Reader isn't a "container monad."
+It's basically a function waiting for context: `Reader<TEnv, T>` ~= `Func<TEnv, T>`.

-So `Bind`/`SelectMany` doesn’t execute anything when you build a pipeline; it builds a new Reader that forwards the same `env` through the chain when you call `Run(env)`.
+So `Bind`/`SelectMany` doesn't execute anything when you build a pipeline; it builds a new Reader that forwards the same `env` through the chain when you call `Run(env)`.

-If you want to go further: [Dead-Simple Dependency Injection by Rúnar Óli Bjarnason](https://polyglot.jamie.ly/programming/2014/10/20/dead-simple-dependency-injection-r%C3%BAnar-%C3%B3li.html).
+If you want to go further: [Dead-Simple Dependency Injection by Runar Oli Bjarnason](https://polyglot.jamie.ly/programming/2014/10/20/dead-simple-dependency-injection-r%C3%BAnar-%C3%B3li.html).

 ## Appendix: a minimal Reader implementation